 Unity — 1171 Ste-Catherine Street East

-Four days of Pride festivities kick off on Thursday on the rooftop of this Village nightclub and end on Sunday with an electronic t-dance (though presumably without the dancing, since that’s banned under the province’s coronavirus directives) hosted by DJ Montana, starting at 4 p.m.
+Four days of Pride festivities kick off on Thursday on the rooftop of this Village nightclub and end on Sunday with an electronic t-dance (though presumably without the dancing, since that’s banned under the province’s coronavirus directives).
+It’s hosted by DJ Montana and starts at 4 p.m.

 Did we miss a Pride event taking place at a local spot this week?
 Send us a tip at firstname.lastname@example.org.